sodapopcan/vim-rummage/README.md

 :Rummage "don't respect ignore files"a
           " The `!` is not needed when outside of a source controlled repo :Rummage!
-"By-pass rummage and send args straight to the configured program" :.Rummage " search the `word` under the cursor&mdash;also works with a !
+"By-pass rummage and send args straight to the configured program" :.Rummage " search the `word` under the cursor--also works with a !
 :Rummage  " Repopulate the quickfix window with the last results without re-performing the search :Rummage! " Return to the last file you were editing before rummaging
 ```